ktsu-dev/.github/copilot/project-knowledge/memory-standardization-guidelines.md

 - "User Story" - User stories describing features
 - "Feature" - Project or product features
 - "Library" - Software libraries or packages
+- "Tool" - Tools used in the project
+- "Framework" - Frameworks used in the project
+- "Component" - Individual parts of the project
+- "Module" - Modules or packages in the project
+- "Service" - Services used in the project
+- "API" - APIs used in the project
+- "Endpoint" - API endpoints
+- "Database" - Databases used in the project
+- "Schema" - Database schemas or structures
+- "Entity" - General entities in the project knowledge graph
+- "Relationship" - Relationships between entities in the project knowledge graph
+- "Observation" - Observations or notes about entities
+- "Link" - Links between entities in the project knowledge graph
+- "Note" - Important notes or annotations related to entities
+- "Reference" - References to external resources or documentation
+- "Resource" - Resources related to the project
+- "Documentation" - Documentation related to the project
+- "Specification" - Specifications for the project
+- "Standard" - Standards and best practices for the project
+- "Guideline" - Guidelines for the project
+- "Policy" - Policies related to the project
+- "Procedure" - Procedures related to the project
+- "Process" - Processes related to the project
+- "Workflow" - Workflows related to the project
+- "Template" - Templates used in the project
+- "Example" - Examples related to the project
+- "Sample" - Sample code or data related to the project
+- "Test" - Tests related to the project

 ### Observation Format Standards